vncntchn05/thirty60track/README.md

 - [x] Trainer Nutrition tab — accessible from the client detail screen (Progress / Workouts / Assigned / **Nutrition** / Media); full goal editing enabled
 - [x] **Open Food Facts integration** — food search queries both USDA FoodData Central and Open Food Facts in parallel; results are interleaved with a source badge ("USDA" or "Open Food Facts") so users know where each item came from
 - [x] **Barcode scanning** — dedicated Scan tab in the Add Food modal; uses the device camera to scan EAN-8, EAN-13, UPC-A, and UPC-E barcodes; product looked up via Open Food Facts API and macros pre-filled automatically; graceful "product not found" state with retry; camera permission prompt on first use
+- [x] **Recipes** — trainers and clients can create, edit, and delete named recipes (e.g. "Post-workout shake"); each recipe holds any number of ingredients sourced from USDA + Open Food Facts search; per-ingredient weight drives live macro totals and a per-100g breakdown; logging a recipe simply requires entering a serving weight — macros are scaled automatically; recipes are stored per-client in Supabase with full RLS for both trainer and client access

 ### UI & Theme
 - [x] **Forced dark theme** — deep charcoal (`#111111`) background, `#1C1C1C` surfaces, gold (`#B88C32`) accents across iOS, Android, and Web